infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 - Define the constraint information (i.e., function, set, and parameter bounds)
 - Construct a concrete subtype of `JuMP.AbstractConstraint` to store the constraint information
 - Add the `AbstractConstraint` object to an `InfiniteModel` and assign a name
-- Create a concrete subtype of [`GeneralConstraintRef`](@ref) that points to the constraint object stored in the model.
+- Create a concrete subtype of [`InfOptConstraintRef`](@ref) that points to the constraint object stored in the model.

 The constraint objects are specified via [`build_constraint`](@ref JuMP.build_constraint(::Function, ::InfiniteExpr, ::MOI.AbstractScalarSet))